St. Ubaldesca Church

-The St. Ubaldesca Church (Knisja ta' Sant'Ubaldeska) is a 17th-century baroque church built during the Order of St. John in Paola, Malta.
-The building is a historic landmark, being the oldest church established in the locality and is listed on the National Inventory of the Cultural Property of the Maltese Islands (NICPMI).
+The St. Ubaldesca Church (Knisja ta' Sant'Ubaldeska) is a 17th-century Catholic church built during the Order of St. John in Paola, Malta.
+The baroque building is a historic landmark, being the oldest church established in the locality and is listed on the National Inventory of the Cultural Property of the Maltese Islands (NICPMI).

 History

-The church is dedicated to Saint Ubaldesca Taccini, who was born in Calcinaia, near Pisa, in 1136, and joined the Order of St. John of Jerusalem at the age of fifteen.
+The church is dedicated to Ubaldesca Taccini, who was born in Calcinaia, near Pisa, in 1136, and joined the Order of St. John of Jerusalem at the age of fifteen.